Phylum: Ascomycota

 This colourful wood-rotting fungus is commonly found on dead oaks and other hardwoods.

-Citrin- literally means lemon-yellow, but don't let that mislead you: often the fruitbodies are a bright daffodil yellow.
+Citrin- literally means lemon-yellow, but don't let that mislead you: the fruitbodies are often a bright daffodil yellow.

 FruitbodyLemon or bright yellow, paler at margin; flat-topped or saucer-shaped disc with a very short, tapered stem; normally in swarms; gelatinous; individual fruitbodies 1 to 3mm across and 1 to 2mm tall. |